furkankaya0/Logar/README.md

 # Logar
 2.5D Shoot 'Em Up Mobile Game

 Logar is 2.5D Mobile Game.
 Aim of the game is making highest score.
 With score increases, levels changing.
-Currently, there is 15 level, and with every level change number and speed of the asteroids change.
+Currently, there is 11 levels, and with every level change number and speed of the asteroids change.

 #### Genre